 Learn more about the Gypsy Moth Quarantine

 Gypsy moth management zones across the United States.
 Produced by the Minnesota Department of Agriculture, Plant Protection Division.

 USDA's gypsy moth North American quarantine map.

 Gypsy Moth Treatments

-The Minnesota Department of Agriculture (MDA), in collaboration with federal, state, and local partners, has proposed to slow the spread of gypsy moth populations in Carleton, Hennepin, Lake, and St. Louis counties.
-Surveys in 2017 revealed six distinct areas where monitoring traps caught a high numbers of moths.
-These results, combined with the trap records of previous years and follow-up site surveys, prompted the MDA and the Minnesota Gypsy Moth Program Advisory Committee to develop a proposed treatment project for 2018.
+The Minnesota Department of Agriculture (MDA), in collaboration with federal, state, and local partners, has proposed to slow the spread of gypsy moth populations in Chisholm, Lakeville, and Stillwater.
+Surveys in 2018 revealed areas where monitoring traps caught a high numbers of moths.
+These results, combined with the trap records of previous years and follow-up site surveys, prompted the MDA and the Minnesota Gypsy Moth Program Advisory Committee to develop a proposed treatment project for 2019.

 Learn more about Btk by visiting our page regarding Questions and Answers about Gypsy Moth and Btk.

 For the most up-to-date information on treatments call 888-545-MOTH (6684).

 Gypsy Moth Survey

 Each year the MDA sets around 20,000 gypsy moth traps throughout Minnesota to determine the location and size of gypsy moth populations.